Blog Layout

 Overcoming Poor Leverages To Build A Good Deadlift

-Personal Training Glasgow - Overcoming Poor Leverages To Build A Good Deadlift
+Glasgow Personal Training Tips - Overcoming Poor Leverages To Build A Good Deadlift

-First and foremost let's consider what good leverages for a Deadlift actually are.
-Generally speaking an excellent build for a Deadlift is having a short torso and long arms.
+First and foremost let's consider what good leverages for a deadlift actually are.
+Generally speaking an excellent build for a deadlift is having a short torso and long arms.
 This allows you to have a more upright torso position at the start of the lift, creates a more open angle at the hips and will most likely result in a lower lockout position.
-In fact some of the best Deadlifters in the world lockout the lift with bar just over their knees.
+In fact some of the best deadlifters in the world lockout the lift with bar just over their knees.

 Unfortunately I do not have these proportions.
 My torso and arms are not far off the same length and my lockout position is what might be considered very high up with the bar up at groin level.

 You may have heard of something called the Ape Index, it essentially compares your wing span, finger tip to finger tip with outstretched arms, to your height.
-A positive Ape Index indicates your wing span is greater than your height and this is generally a good sign for Deadlifting, especially is there is a big positive difference.
+A positive Ape Index indicates your wing span is greater than your height and this is generally a good sign for deadlifting, especially is there is a big positive difference.
 I have a negative Ape Index meaning my wing span is a little short than my height.
-Yep you guessed it, not a good sign for Deadlifting.
+Yep you guessed it, not a good sign for deadlifting.

-All this translated means I have a more challenging start position for a Deadlift with a more horizontal torso and a more challenging lockout position with a relatively greater range of motion.
+All this translated means I have a more challenging start position for a deadlift with a more horizontal torso and a more challenging lockout position with a relatively greater range of motion.

 However, I have been able to overcome this to a large extent and still hit some good lifts, 240 kg x 5 beltless (not far off 3 times bodyweight) being a recent highlight.